 A Broadland classic, with it’s famous 18th century windmill planted by a farmer somewhat puzzlingly into the ruins of the abbey’s gatehouse, St. Benet’s was taken from the Saxons after the Norman conquest.
 By the late 13th century, the powerful Benedictine community had property in 76 parishes.
 Unusually, the monastery continued its work after the Dissolution but was abandoned in the 1530s.
 The buildings became ruined and most of their materials taken for use in the construction of Ludham village.

 Part of the knave walls remain, with the position of the high altar marked by a cross made of oak from the Sandringham Royal Estate (above).
-The church ruins remain the property of the Diocese of Norwich but are leased by the Norfolk Archaeological Society, which owns the gatehouse and mill outright.
+The church ruins remain the property of the Diocese of Norwich but are leased by the Norfolk Archaeological Trust, which owns the gatehouse and mill outright.

 River Ant at St. Benet’s, dawn